Ria424/developers-animatesdk-docs/Flash_object/Flash55.md

 ## Description

-Method; quits Flash, prompting the user to save any changed documents.
+Method; Quits Flash, prompting the user to save any changed documents.

 ## Example